uakbr/Bypass-Block-Message/README.md

 # Bypass-Block-Message
-A simple script to send messages to a blocked user!
+A simple script to send messages to a blocked users!

+**Packages Used**:
+requests && colorama